 The above requirements are true for the dental schools in Texas; however, it is important you review the specific requirements for each school you are interested in applying using both the dental school webpage and the ADEA Official Guide to Dental Schools.

 You do not need to complete all pre-requisite courses to apply to dental school, but should have completed most of the required courses.
-All pre-requisites will need to be completed by July of the year you plan to matriculate.
+All pre-requisites will need to be completed by July of the year you plan to start dental school.
 Finally, a C or better is required in all pre-requisite courses.

-The various applications for medical school (TMDSAS and AADSAS) calculate GPA in several different ways:
+The various applications for dental school (TMDSAS and AADSAS) calculate GPA in several different ways:

 - Overall (Undergraduate + Graduate, BCPM)

 Your Overall GPA includes all coursework completed at the college-level.
 This includes all courses taken at the University of Houston, but also any coursework completed at other institutions (e.g., HCC, Lonestar, etc.).
 Additionally, all attempts are included in the GPA calculation, even if you withdrew (W) or received a better grade.
 You must submit a transcript from every institution attended to each application service.

 The TMDSAS application calculates science GPA as BCPM: Biology, Chemistry, Physics, and Mathematics.

 The AADSAS application calculates science GPA as only BCP (and excludes mathematics courses).

 Coursework in other fields, even those in STEM (e.g., Engineering, Kinesiology, etc.), are often excluded from the BCPM GPA.
 Some non-BCPM courses can still be factored into the BCPM GPA if they include >50% Biology content.
 If you received an A and are unsure, include it as BCPM.
 Each course will be evaluated during the verification process and you will be allowed to appeal specific course decisions.